 Conspicuously absent from this new consumer wellness industry, though, are the healthcare providers.
 While many consumer-facing wellness tech companies are now providing clinical portals that link providers with patients, these portals are almost always specific to a single brand of devices.
 Lack of standardization also causes problems—how many steps should a patient be prescribed when Apple and Fitbit use a different algorithm to count steps?

 Digital and connected health is the future of chronic disease care and management, but there are still major hurdles.
 Consumer technology must continue to work with the medical industry to ensure that devices provide reliable readings and algorithms reflect the accepted standards of medical practice.
 The healthcare industry must learn from the consumer technology industry and design solutions that are patient-centered so that patients leave their annual visit empowered to make the changes during the next 364 days that might very well save their lives.
 And both the consumer and healthcare industries must work together to establish standards so that providers can view and monitor patient-generated health data regardless of the brand of device the patient chooses to use.

 Help your patients understand how their lifestyle impacts their health by encouraging them to use our data-driven lifestyle management platform.
 With HealthSnap, you can easily view and understand your patient’s lifestyle health in a tangible report and make data-driven care decisions based on lifestyle data.
-Sign up for a FREE 30-day trial today by clicking here and make the lifestyle conversation easy!
+Sign up for a FREE trial today by clicking here and make the lifestyle conversation easy!